-An adept project manager and thoughtful human being, Alex Meyer is an essential member of the Nelson Treehouse and Supply crew.
-You may have watched every episode of Treehouse Masters with Alex on the team, but how well do you know the winsome carpenter?
+An adept project manager and thoughtful human being, Alex Meyer is an essential member of the Nelson Treehouse crew.
+You may have watched every episode of Treehouse Masters with Alex on the team, but how well do you know this winsome carpenter?

-All of this came before Alex embarked on a series of employment opportunities in the trades, including concrete, framing, and finish work.
+All of this came before Alex embarked on a series of jobs in the trades, including concrete, framing, and finish work.
 In his twenties, Alex studied math, science, and philosophy at Central Oregon Community College, the University of Oregon, and the University of Washington.
-But soon enough, Alex returned to project management for residential construction projects.
-Post-2008 economic recession, Alex earned a license in general contracting before finding his way to the treehouse life.
+Alex then turned to project management for residential construction projects, and earned a license in general contracting in the wake of the Great Recession.

 While Alex has always harbored a proclivity and passion for building, it wasn't until he found the world of treehouse construction that he felt constantly inspired by his work.
 Alex feels that treehouse construction unites his kaleidoscopic skill set and interests, and continually challenges him to think bigger, build better, and reach higher.
 Alex says he loves building treehouses and is daily inspired by Pete's contagious passion for all things treehouse.

 Another one of Alex's favorites was the Lakeside Frank Lloyd Wright treehouse.
-With its elegant cantilevered roofs and emphasized horizontal lines, Alex believes it's a bonafide a work of art!
+With its elegant cantilevered roofs and emphasized horizontal lines, it's a bonafide a work of art!

 In addition to climbing, Alex also loves skiing, mountain biking, hiking, paddle boarding, yoga, traveling, and reading about philosophy and spirituality.
 One of Alex's favorite philosophers and Zen scholars is Alan Watts.

 IF ALEX WERE NOT BUILDING TREEHOUSES

 If Alex were not building treehouses for a living, he believes he would be one of the following: